 Indiana Inmate Search

-Indiana inmate records contain personal and administrative data of individuals incarcerated in Indiana prisons or jails.
+Indiana inmate records contain personal and administrative data of incarcerated individuals in Indiana prisons or jails.
 Personal inmate records provide identifying details like name, sex, race, age, and Indiana inmate mugshots.
 Administrative records describe inmates' arrival, incarceration, transfer, and release from detention facilities.
 Per Indiana's Access To Public Records Act, inmate records are publicly available in Indiana.
 Interested residents may inspect and obtain these records online, in person, or by mail from the designated record custodian at the state and county level.
+For instance, record seekers can obtain inmate records from the Indiana Department of Correction (IDOC) website.
+IDOC has an Indiana inmate lookup tool that helps the public find information about someone in prison.
+This Indiana inmate locator reveals who’s in custody in a state prison, including their DOC number, full name, gender, race, custody status, and sentence information (such as if an inmate is serving a life sentence).
+However, the lookup tool does not bring up Indiana inmate mugshots.